-We're excited to share an update on our work with the Non-GMO Project, North America's only independent Non-GMO verification program.
+We're excited to share an update on our work with the Non-GMO Project, a leading North American independent Non-GMO verification program.
 Eleven of our foods are now officially Non-GMO Project Verified including Autumn Wheat, Cinnamon Harvest, Island Vanilla, Strawberry Fields, 7 Whole Grain Flakes, 7 Whole Grain Puffs, 7 Whole Grain Pilaf, Simply Maize, Indigo Morning, Blackberry Hills, and Berry Fruitful.
 This is the first step in our phased approach, and we're committed to this journey!
 Check out our product pages at Kashi.com or search for Kashi at www.nongmoproject.org for updates as we continue to make progress.

 Genetically modified organisms (GMOs) are organisms that have been created through techniques of biotechnology, also called genetic engineering (GE).
 This process combines DNA from one species with another species.